jupyter-server/jupyter_server/docs/source/developers/websocket-protocols.rst

 See also the `Jupyter Client documentation <https://jupyter-client.readthedocs.io/en/stable/messaging.html#the-wire-protocol>`_.

-Note that a set of ZeroMQ sockets, one for each channel (``IOPub``, ``shell``, etc.), are multiplexed into one WebSocket.
+Note that a set of ZeroMQ sockets, one for each channel (shell, iopub, etc.), are multiplexed into one WebSocket.
 Thus, the channel name must be encoded in WebSocket messages.

 WebSocket protocol negotiation
 ------------------------------